Home / Reviews / Steelcase Leap V2

 How the Leap V2 Compares

-For deeper comparisons, see: Aeron vs Leap V2 · Embody vs Leap V2 · Leap vs Gesture
+For deeper comparisons: Aeron vs Leap V2 · Embody vs Leap V2 · Leap vs Gesture

 Alternatives to Consider

-If you want maximum breathability and structured posture support: Herman Miller Aeron
+If you want maximum breathability: Herman Miller Aeron

-The Embody’s Pixelated Support system and BackFit backrest respond to your body automatically.
-Less manual control than the Leap V2, but the adaptive support is unique and works exceptionally well for people who shift positions constantly.
+The Embody’s pixelated support system responds to your body automatically.
+Less manual control than the Leap V2, but the adaptive support works exceptionally well for people who shift positions constantly.
 More expensive with fewer adjustments, but a genuinely different approach to ergonomic sitting.

-If you use multiple devices and change arm positions frequently: Steelcase Gesture
+If you use multiple devices and need wide arm range: Steelcase Gesture

-The Gesture’s 360-degree arm design accommodates phone use, tablet work, and unconventional arm positions that even the Leap V2’s 4D arms cannot reach.
-Same LiveBack technology and build quality as the Leap V2, with a wider back and slightly different seat feel.
+The Gesture’s 360-degree arm design accommodates phone use, tablet work, and unconventional arm positions the Leap V2’s 4D arms cannot reach.
+Same LiveBack technology and build quality, with a wider back.
 Better for people who work across multiple devices throughout the day.

 Frequently Asked Questions